dcefram/blog/content/posts/register-freelancer.md

 As for the _Line of Business_ field, I wrote down "**Freelance - Computer Programming**" as this is what is available in BIR's newest shenanigan of a system called IRIS.

 I also made sure to put a tick on the **8% flat tax rate**.
-If I don't do that, I'll be paying taxes using the graduated tax table which would put me to the 32% tax bracket.
-8 and 32 are two numbers that are very far apart.
+If I don't do that, I'll be paying taxes using the graduated tax table where the tax rate is way higher than 8%, and since I don't have much of a business expense aside from electricity and internet, the 8% rate would always be the lower amount.

 The whole ordeal took 6 hours, most of which was waiting on queue.
 The process was: